parimalsatyal/neustadt.fr-metalsmith/src/essays/crafting-a-simple-blog-with-metalsmith.md

 Simplicity and speed.
 Call it nostalgia but I like to keep things small, simple and manageable.
 There's something beautiful about a website in standard HTML, CSS and (minimal) Javascript that can be hosted pretty much anywhere.
 Even [Neocities](https://neocities.org/).

 With a static website, you don't have to worry about databases, SQL injections, security patches and server environments.
 Need to change hosts?
 Migrating is as simple as copy/paste.
 Then there's the speed.
 Between the caching and not having to query databases to dynamically generate pages every time, you end up with something very robust.
-A [friend who recently went static](http://anders.unix.se) had [an article LINK](#) make it to the front page of HN, bringing in about 3 GB of traffic in one day.
+A [friend who recently went static](http://anders.unix.se) had [an article](https://anders.unix.se/2015/10/28/screenshots-from-developers--unix-people-2002/) make it to the front page of [Hacker News](https://news.ycombinator.com/), bringing in about 3 GB of traffic in one day.
 Since he was only serving plain HTML and CSS, his server handled it just fine.

 ## Why Metalsmith?